awsdocs/aws-codebuild-user-guide/doc_source/sample-docker.md

 This sample uses the new multi\-stage Docker builds feature, which produces a Docker image as build output\.
 It then pushes the Docker image to an Amazon ECR image repository\.
 Multi\-stage Docker image builds help to reduce the size of the final Docker image\.
 For more information, see [Use multi\-stage builds with Docker](https://docs.docker.com/engine/userguide/eng-image/multistage-build/)\.

 **Important**
 Running this sample may result in charges to your AWS account\.
 These include possible charges for AWS CodeBuild and for AWS resources and actions related to Amazon S3, AWS KMS, CloudWatch Logs, and Amazon ECR\.
-For more information, see [AWS CodeBuild Pricing](http://aws.amazon.com/codebuild/pricing), [Amazon S3 Pricing](http://aws.amazon.com/s3/pricing), [AWS Key Management Service Pricing](http://aws.amazon.com/kms/pricing), [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing), and [Amazon Elastic Container Registry Pricing](http://aws.amazon.com/ecr/pricing)\.
+For more information, see [CodeBuild Pricing](http://aws.amazon.com/codebuild/pricing), [Amazon S3 Pricing](http://aws.amazon.com/s3/pricing), [AWS Key Management Service Pricing](http://aws.amazon.com/kms/pricing), [Amazon CloudWatch Pricing](http://aws.amazon.com/cloudwatch/pricing), and [Amazon Elastic Container Registry Pricing](http://aws.amazon.com/ecr/pricing)\.

 **Topics**
 + [Running the Sample](#sample-docker-running)